It pays to be nimble when things are moving fast during the Covid-19 crisis. By Delima Shanti

 It may feel like 2020 has been a Wizard of Oz-style tornado of bad news and crises, and if you’re running a business right now you’ll be thinking how you’re going to weather the storm.

-Already, we’ve seen a change in the way people consume content.
+Ultimately, we’ve seen a change in the way people consume content.
 It’s vital to keep audiences informed on how the latest government rulings are going to affect them.
 That said, audiences are also hungry for feel-good content that makes them feel ‘seen’ in a world when they may be uncertain about what their own futures look like.

-Whether you run an online side hustle or a local neighbourhood bar, here some basic points to help you weather this storm in your social media content or marketing activities:
+Whether you run an online side hustle or a local neighbourhood bar, here are some basic points to help you weather this storm in your social media content or marketing activities:

 - Be upfront: People want to know how the latest word from the government is going to affect their favourite local businesses.
 Keep your followers updated with changes to hours, deliveries, etc. It’s also worth letting people know how best to support your business.
 Should people buy dining vouchers or donate their defunct event ticket?
 Let them know!